ItsVince123/HapticInterfaces-BIKE/README.md

 ### Step 1: Conceptual Framework and Component Rationale
 The architectural design of this system is fundamentally structured around multimodal sensory integration, prioritizing real-time environmental monitoring without imposing cognitive load on the user.
 The components were selected based on the following rationales:
 * **Ultrasonic Sensors (HC-SR04):** Chosen for cost-effective, time-of-flight acoustic proximity detection.
 By emitting high-frequency sound waves and measuring the echo return time, these sensors accurately determine the distance of lateral hazards (like overtaking vehicles) in the rider's blind spots.
 * **Hall Effect Sensor (KY-003):** Selected for robust, non-contact rotational telemetry.
 A permanent magnet is affixed to the wheel spokes; as the wheel rotates, the magnet passes the sensor, inducing a measurable fluctuation in the magnetic field.
-This allows the system to calculate precise speed and distance metrics independent of GPS signals.
+This allows the system to calculate precise speed and distance metrics independent of GPS signals, enabling the haptic actuators to deliver pace reminders, distance milestones, and safety warnings for overspeeding.
 * **Inertial Measurement Unit (MPU-6050):** A 6-axis MEMS (Micro-Electromechanical Systems) sensor utilized to capture the kinetic state of the bicycle.
 It provides high-resolution acceleration and angular velocity data, enabling the system to deduce intentional deceleration (braking) and uncontrolled kinetic events (crashes).
 * **TacHammer Actuators:** Deployed on the steering wheel to leverage the tactile communication channel.
 These specific voice-coil actuators provide distinct, high-fidelity haptic patterns that are easily distinguishable from standard road vibration.
 * The decision to separate the processing load across two microcontrollers (the Uno and the Micro) was dictated by two primary constraints encountered during development:
   1. **Mechanical Restraints:** The physical dimensions of our available 3D printer limited the maximum printable volume of the hardware enclosure, preventing the use of a single, larger, consolidated layout.
   2. **Computational Overhead & Task Scheduling:** Task scheduling proved prohibitive on a single 8-bit microcontroller.
 Managing the microsecond-level timing of two asynchronous ultrasonic sensors alongside a high-priority Hall effect hardware interrupt already saturated the Arduino Uno's processing capabilities.
 Attempting to add a 50 Hz I2C polling loop for the IMU to the same processor caused unacceptable latency and compromised the haptic feedback's timing accuracy.

 ### Step 2: Physical Construction, Power, and Integration
 The mechanical assembly required strategic distribution of components across the bicycle frame.